Tuition fees and instrument lending

 Music play school 60 min/week 126 €

-Music skills education The Minit Choir/Music Keys group 105 €
+Music skills education Laurus Choirs/Music Keys group 105 €

 Vocal and instrument coaching as part of group (2–4 children)/Music Keys group, including loan instrument 252 €